Why This 1 Momentum Stock Could Be a Great Addition to Your Portfolio

 Thus, the more stocks you own with a #1 or #2 Rank and Scores of A or B, the better.

-Marriott International Inc. is a leading worldwide hospitality company focused on lodging management and franchising after the spin-off of its timeshare business into a publicly traded company in Nov 2011.
+Cleveland, OH-based Cleveland-Cliffs Inc., formerly known as Cliffs Natural Resources, is the largest producer of iron ore pellets in North America.
+It is also the biggest flat-rolled steel producer in the region.

-MAR is a #3 (Hold) on the Zacks Rank, with a VGM Score of A.
+CLF is a #2 (Buy) on the Zacks Rank, with a VGM Score of A.

-Momentum investors should take note of this Consumer Discretionary stock.
-MAR has a Momentum Style Score of A, and shares are up 7% over the past four weeks.
+Momentum investors should take note of this Basic Materials stock.
+CLF has a Momentum Style Score of B, and shares are up 5.7% over the past four weeks.

-For fiscal 2023, three analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0 to $8.59 per share.
-MAR boasts an average earnings surprise of 5.6%.
+Four analysts revised their earnings estimate upwards in the last 60 days for fiscal 2024.
+The Zacks Consensus Estimate has increased $0.10 to $2.27 per share.
+CLF boasts an average earnings surprise of 24.7%.

-With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, MAR should be on investors' short list.
+With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, CLF should be on investors' short list.